the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 *Max 300 words*

 We are committed to giving early career data scientists the support they need to confidently publish reproducible, accurate, interpretable, and responsible research.
-We will support any industry, government or third sector employee to effectively evaluate applications of data science and AI.
+We will support industry, government or third sector employees to effectively evaluate AI applications.
 _The Turing Way_ books will be accessible to everyone who wants to learn technical, communication and collaboration skills, and we will adapt the content according to the needs of specific communities.

 Pathways: